East Providence, RI · Rhode Island

 East Providence, RI Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for East Providence.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for East Providence.

 Today's pollen count in East Providence

-Today in East Providence, Rhode Island, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Birch.
+Today in East Providence, Rhode Island, the forecasted pollen level is very low with an allergy index of 1.
+The primary allergen is Elm.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for East Providence.
 Actual exposure can vary by neighborhood, weather, and time outdoors.